It is time to talk about the in the room.

 These are reasons we need Rob as Auditor — not Governor!
 These are also reasons that I will take Rob’s leash off by passing the Watchdog Act.

-Rob seeks to placate Iowans who are being violated while coddling Republicans
+Rob’s campaign placates Iowans who are being violated while coddling Republicans

 After you know who funded his campaign, his vision for Iowa begins to fall apart.
-His campaign, which can perhaps best be followed via Facebook page, is largely built on emotional appeal, and largely built around being a moderate during a time we .
-While Rob honestly seems like a very nice gentlemen who has performed exceptional work as State Auditor, he does not appear to have a concrete plan for the future of Iowa.
+His campaign, which can perhaps best be followed via his Facebook page, is largely built on emotional appeal, and largely built around being a moderate during a time we someone who will take the gloves off and enforce civil rights laws.

 Related Articles: